alisyedakkas/Factory-Insights-360/README.md

 1. Improve total working hours and factory Efficiency.
 2. Enhance Unit cost for production.
 ### Key Achievements
-1. Implemented a robust efficiency analysis model where efficiency of each buyer for last few months are compared, resulting in more improvement of factory efficiency.
+1. Implemented a robust efficiency analysis model where efficiency of each customer for last few months are compared, resulting in more improvement of factory efficiency.
 2. Created benchmark for unit cost of future products .

 ![GST View](https://github.com/alisyedakkas/Factory-Insights-360/blob/main/Media/Dashboard%20Photos/GST%20View.png)